WGLab/doc-ANNOVAR/docs/user-guide/filter.md

           index_annovar.pl hg38_clinvar_20240917_raw.txt -out hg38_clinvar_20240917.txt -comment comment_20240917.txt
 ```

-If you have still have issue `Can't exec "convert2annovar.pl"` while running `prepare_annovar_user.pl`, make sure you move `prepare_annovar_user.pl` to the `annovar` folder together with other sciprts.
+If you get an error `Can't exec "convert2annovar.pl"` while running `prepare_annovar_user.pl`, make sure you move `prepare_annovar_user.pl` to the `annovar` folder together with other sciprts.
 If you still have the issue, try to add the scripts to your PATH directly using `export PATH=$PATH:/path/to/your/annovar/` (change the path accordingly to where you put `annovar` package).

 The `comment_clinvar_20240917.txt` file can be downloaded [here](http://www.openbioinformatics.org/annovar/download/comment_clinvar_20240917.txt).
 It is different from previous versions due to the addition of six columns for oncogenecity variants and for somatic variants.